 A Cooperative Lab (Co-Lab)

-RadSchools invites brilliant minds from across the spectrum to share ideas, collaborate on projects, and find solutions to complex challenges in education --and by extension, society.
+RadSchools invites creators from all fields to share ideas, collaborate on projects, and find solutions to complex challenges in education, learning, and by extension, society.
 Want to get involved?

 Dr. Walter Fernando Balser

-Walter is a professor, writer, and co-creator focused on supporting organizations that can thrive in a rapidly evolving learning ecosystem.
-Walter is the founder of the Open Partnership Education Network, a comunity-based platform to "make cities smarter and better connected."
+Walter is a professor, writer, and co-creator focused on helping people and organizations thrive in a rapidly evolving learning ecosystem.
+Walter is the founder of the Open Partnership Education Network, a community-based platform to "make cities smarter and better connected."
 He has worked as a teacher, administrator and strategic consultant in urban schools across the country.
-His ideas on society, learning, and tech have been featured in academic journals and popular outlets including the Huff Post, Wallethub, The Progressive, Diplomatic Courier, Hackernoon, Medium, EFL Magazine, and TedX.
+His ideas on society, learning, and tech have been featured in academic journals and popular media outlets.

 Dr. Harris Ambush